ayeshauk/Instruct-ERIC-Task/README.md

-To run the PHP script with the appropriate command-line arguments, follow these steps:
+<p>To run the PHP script with the appropriate command-line arguments, follow these steps:</p>

 *	Download this PHP file: service_catalogue.php.
 *	Open a terminal or command prompt.